-When speaking of apparel, if there is anything we can learn from return and conversion rates, it’s that consumers aren’t comfortable with the online experience yet.
+If there is anything we can learn from returns and conversion rates, it’s that consumers aren’t comfortable with the online-fit experience.
 The average conversion rate for online fashion retailers is just 4%.
-Chalk that up to there being too many options, too many brands, short attention spans, or there being no way to try clothing on.
-Though those reasons are true, statistics show the major reason people are hesitant to click “buy” is they aren’t confident they’re going to receive the right fit.
-Over 75% of all returns are for preference-based reasons (wrong style, wrong fit, etc…).
-Knowing there is a huge issue to be solved, apparel software companies have littered the market with solutions over the last 10-15 years.
-Unfortunately these solutions are focused around body measurements and body scanning, neither of which are able to tell you a persons fit-preference.
-Tailored is here with a fresh take on solving the online garment-fit problem.
+Chalk that up to there being too many options, too many brands, short attention spans, and no way to try clothing on.
+Though those reasons are true, statistics show the major reason people are hesitant to click “buy” is they aren’t confident they’ll receive the right fit.
+Apparel software that measures the human body has been around for years.
+Though tools like that won’t tell you how someone wants their clothes to fit.
+A software that measures the clothing they already own might just be the ticket.